Simon-graiff/Mobile2/README.md

             }
 ````

 If the user already participates in an event, he can decide whether he wants to deactivate his participation in the other event and participate in the shown one or if he wants to stay with the other one.
-For this a Dialog pops up, implemented with the Dialog Interface.
+For this a Dialog pops up, implemented with Alerdialog.
 If the user wants to change events he will be removed from the participators list of the other event, his participation status is set to false and the method activateParticipation() is called again (this time activating the participation because the participation status is false).

+The Alerdialog is created in an AlerDialog.Builder.
+In the constructor it needs the activity and the style in which it should appear.
+In this app we use THEME_HOLO_LIGHT in every occurence.
+After this the question is asked with setMessage of the Builder and the options are created (setPositveButton and setNegativeButton).
+They need a DialogInterface.OnClickListener.
+In the method onClick is returned which dialogue gave the event and which item was selected.With a switch query the respective methods are proceeded.
+Lastly the Builder starts with its method show()

 ````
+ AlertDialog.Builder builder =
+                    new AlertDialog.Builder(getActivity(), AlertDialog.THEME_HOLO_LIGHT);
+            builder.setMessage(
+                    "You already participate in an event at the moment. " + "Do you want to cancel your other event to participate in this one?")
+                    .setPositiveButton("Yes", userParticipatesDialogClickListener)
+                    .setNegativeButton("No", userParticipatesDialogClickListener)
+                    .show();

+//if user already participates in an event ask him whether he wants to cancel the other one
-DialogInterface.OnClickListener dialogClickListener = new DialogInterface.OnClickListener() {
+    DialogInterface.OnClickListener userParticipatesDialogClickListener = new DialogInterface.OnClickListener() {
         @Override
         public void onClick(DialogInterface dialog, int which) {
             switch (which) {
                 //if he chose Yes, remove user from other event, set ParticipationStatus to false
                 //and try again
                 case DialogInterface.BUTTON_POSITIVE:
                     //Yes button clicked

                     ParseQuery<ParseObject> query = ParseQuery.getQuery("Event");
                     try {
                         String previousEventId = ParseUser.getCurrentUser().fetchIfNeeded().getString("eventId");
                         query.getInBackground(previousEventId, new GetCallback<ParseObject>() {
                             @Override
                             public void done(ParseObject object, ParseException queryException) {
                                 if (queryException == null) {

                                     removeUserFromList(object);
                                     statusParticipation = false;
                                     activateParticipation();
                                 }

                             }});
                     } catch (ParseException e) {
                         e.printStackTrace();
                     }
                     break;

                 //if user chooses No, leave everything as it is case DialogInterface.BUTTON_NEGATIVE:
                     //No button clicked
                     break;
             }
         }
     };

-            AlertDialog.Builder builder = new AlertDialog.Builder(getActivity());
-            builder.setMessage(
-                    "You already participate in an event at the moment. " + "Do you want to cancel your other event to participate in this one?").setPositiveButton( "Yes", dialogClickListener)
-                    .setNegativeButton("No", dialogClickListener).show();

 ````